jovankoledin/jovankoledin.github.io/index.md

 A place to expand on the things I am learning about.
-I am a Embedded Software Engineer working on Missile Defense Laser Systems at Lockheed Martin who is
-currently pursuing a M.S. in Electrical and Computer Engineering at University of Washington.
+I am currently pursuing my M.S. in Electrical and
+Computer Engineering with a focus in Embedded Systems
+at The University of Washington.